n8n-io/n8n-docs/docs/sustainable-use-license.md

 Usually yes, as long as the back-end process doesn't use users' own credentials to access their data.

-We know this can be a bit of a grey area, so here are two examples to clarify:
+Here are two examples to clarify:

 ##### Example 1: Sync ACME app with HubSpot

-Bob has set up n8n to collect a user's HubSpot credentials to sync data in the ACME app with data in HubSpot.
+Bob sets up n8n to collect a user's HubSpot credentials to sync data in the ACME app with data in HubSpot.

 <span style="color: #BF2F51;">**NOT ALLOWED**</span> under the Sustainable Use License.
 This use case collects the user's own HubSpot credentials to pull information to feed into the ACME app.

 ##### Example 2: Embed AI chatbot in ACME app

-Bob has set up n8n to embed an AI chatbot within the ACME app.
+Bob sets up n8n to embed an AI chatbot within the ACME app.
 The AI chatbot's credentials in n8n use Bob's company credentials.
-End-users only enter their questions or queries to the chatbot.
+ACME app end-users only enter their questions or queries to the chatbot.

 <span style="color: #1C9985;">**ALLOWED**</span> under the Sustainable Use License.
-No user credential data is being collected.
+No user credentials are being collected.

 ### What if I want to use n8n for something that's not permitted by the license?